Agentscreator/ivory/UNIVERSAL_LINKS_SETUP.md

 1. Open Safari on your iPhone
 2. Type in the address bar: `ivory://`
-3. Should prompt to open the Ivory app
+3. Should prompt to open the Ivory's Choice app

 ### Test Universal Links